Top of Page.

 Natural Capital Finance Alliance (Global Canopy, UNEP FI, and UNEP-WCMC) (2022).

-Major nature-related dependencies and impacts of our equity and bond portfolios
+Heatmap of major nature-related dependencies and impacts of our equity and corporate bond portfolios

 Investment Examples